Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 Agujjim is a seafood dish made by braising blackmouth anglerfish and soybean sprouts in a spicy sauce.
 The blend of different chillis used in the seasonings gives this dish its unique fiery red color.

 This dish was created in the 1960s to use unusual-looking fish so that their meat would not go to waste.
-Anglerfish, also known as “beef of the sea,” is a high-protein source with a chewy texture that perfectly complements the crunchy soybean.
+Anglerfish, also known as “beef of the sea,” is a high-protein source with a chewy texture that pairs well with crunchy soybeans.

 Over the years, this dish has gradually carved out a niche and is now enormously popular in Korea.